adrien2p/accumulator/README.md

 ## Tests

-Run the following commands to be able to launch your servers and the DDoS attack on it.
+Run the following commands to be able to launch your servers and the load test on it.

 ```bash
 npm run start-server:test